 For years, I have heard that breakfast is “the most important meal of the day.”
 I wondered if that was true, so was chagrined to discover in Huffington Post that the origins of that post come from a health magazine article published in 1917.
 The editor of the magazine?
 None other than Dr. John Harvey Kellogg, the man who invented corn flakes with his brother, William Keith Kellogg!
-Enough said.
+That was enough said.

-Well, regardless of the origins of that phrase, I still love breakfast, and wanted to come up with some ideas for getting started with a healthy, tasty meal that gave a good nutritional balance.
+Well, regardless of the origins of that phrase, I still love breakfast, and wanted to come up with some ideas for getting started with a healthy, tasty meal that give a good nutritional balance.

 Who Better to Ask Than the Experts

 People who work in the field of health and nutrition every day seemed like a good start for my quest.
 Conveniently, Greatist.com published this perfect article: What the World’s Top Health Experts Eat for Breakfast (http://greatist.com/eat/expert-healthy-breakfasts).
 Breakfasts from these 23 health rock stars ranged from a variety of protein-infused smoothies to my personal favorite from Tony Horton, best known for his P90X fitness program.
-His breakfast of choice includes some of my favorite ingredients: tomato, onion, garlic, olive oil, balsamic vinegar, pepper, whole grain bread, eggs and avocado.
+His breakfast of choice includes some of my favorite ingredients: tomato, onion, garlic, olive oil, balsamic vinegar, pepper, whole grain bread, eggs, and avocado.
 I know what I’m having for breakfast tomorrow!

 What I did notice was that most of the people in this list seemed to include ingredients that fell into these three categories:

-- Protein.
-Eggs, nuts, protein powder, smoked salmon, nut butter, cheese, almond or soy milk, yogurt, black beans, tofu
+Protein: Eggs, nuts, protein powder, smoked salmon, nut butter, cheese, almond or soy milk, yogurt, black beans, tofu

 Only one actually added a tiny bit of sugar to her breakfast.
 Erica Giovinazzo, a registered dietician and Crossfit coach and nutritionist noted in the same article, “Because we're fasting overnight while we sleep, our body naturally releases sugar into our bloodstream, and so our blood sugar is always slightly higher in the morning.
 There's no need then to add fuel to fire with even more sugar!”